Micrófonos de medición

 The most relevant electroacoustic standard is the IEC 61672:2002 “Electroacoustics –Sound Level Meters”.

 Although the microphone is an important component in any system that has to comply with IEC 61672 there are many other factors to consider.
-Despite this, the following tables also show which microphones are suitable for system solutions that have to fulfil the requirements of IEC 61672.
+Despite this, the table show which microphones are suitable for systems that have to fulfil the requirements of IEC 61672.

 It is also worth considering other parameters such as phase response, venting, environmental exposure and documentation.